 Animal Control Officers (ACO) play a vital role for people and animals within our community.
-Their job encompasses public safety, enforcement of animal ordinances, animal care and rescue, nuisance abatement, and community education.
-ACOs are assigned to the Animal Services Unit within the Operations Bureau of the Rochester Police Department.
-The main office is located at the Animal Services Center, 184 Verona Street, Rochester, New York, 14608, phone: (585) 428-7274.
+Their job encompasses public safety, enforcement of animal ordinances, animal care and rescue, nuisance abatement, and community outreach.

 Offices are located at the Animal Services Center at 184 Verona Street.
 The center is open to the public 11:00 a.m. - 4:30 p.m.
 Monday through Saturday (Open Wednesday nights until 7:30pm).
 The shelter is closed on Sundays and some holidays.
-Animal Control Officers (ACOs) are staffed 7:30 a.m. - 11:30 p.m., 7 days a week, 365 days a year.
-During the hours of 11:30 p.m. - 7:30 a.m., ACOs may be called in for emergencies and priorities only.
+Animal Control Officers (ACOs) are staffed 9:00 a.m. - 9:00 p.m., 7 days a week, 365 days a year.
+During the hours of 9:00 p.m. - 9:00 a.m., ACOs may be called in for particular priority incidents.

 ACOs are dispatched through the Emergency Communications Department (911).
-Generally, there is one ACO assigned to the east side and one ACO assigned to the west side.
-On some days, there is a third ACO assigned to assist on both sides of the city and to perform other administrative duties.
-There are periodically days in which there is only one ACO on-duty, and on those days the animal control response is limited to priorities.
+Generally, there is one ACO assigned to the east side and one ACO assigned to the west side of the city.
+On days when there is a third and fourth ACO on duty, they are assigned to assist on both sides of the city and to perform pro-active outreach and other administrative duties.
+There are periodically days in which there is only one ACO on-duty, and on those days, the field services response may be limited to priority incidents.

 Call 911 for the following animal concerns:

 - animal fighting (Police Officers respond first) or other intentional abuse of animals

 - trapped animals

 - animal bites and scratches that break skin; excluding bats (for bats, call Monroe County Health Department at 753-5864)